elugens/hello-javascript/docs/general-javascript-questions/data-types/iterables.md

 ---

-### What can the Symbol.iterator get used for in JavaScript?
+### What can we use the Symbol.iterator for in JavaScript?

 <details>
   <summary><strong>View Answer:</strong></summary>